devansh20la/LPF-SGD/codes/README.md

 # Low-Pass Filtering SGD for Recovering Flat Optima in the Deep Learning Optimization Landscape

-This repository is the official implementation of Low-Pass Filtering SGD for Recovering Flat Optima in the Deep Learning Optimization Landscape.
+This repository is the official implementation of [Low-Pass Filtering SGD for Recovering Flat Optima in the Deep Learning Optimization Landscape](https://arxiv.org/abs/2201.08025) to appear in AISTATS, 2022.

 ## Requirements